Skip to main content

 App Configuration (informer.yaml)

-The informer.yaml file declares which APIs your app can access and defines custom roles.
-Without the access section, all API access is blocked when the app runs in Informer.
+The informer.yaml file declares the data your app depends on, custom roles, agents, and dashboard widgets.
+Without dependencies: or access:, all API access is blocked when the app runs in Informer.

 # informer.yaml